meganhmoore/github-api-covid-data/README.md

     - you can go to `localhost:5000` and you should see the `Hello World` message
 5. You can then begin interacting with the service as desired, follow the below User Instructions to find some suggested uses
+6. When you want to tear down the container you can either ctrl-c in the window for the running container, or you can `docker kill app_container`

 ## To Use